giellalt/lang-kca/kca.md

 Other verb forms are

-* +Symbol© = independent symbols in the text stream, like £, €, ©
+* +Symbol = independent symbols in the text stream, like £, €, ©
 Special symbols are classified with:
 The verbs are syntactically split according to transitivity:
 Special multiword units are analysed with: